 To begin chipping away at on the first, during my gap year, I accepted an opportunity to work remotely for at a VC firm in Boston, where I had the chance to collaborate with various Yale students and alumni, including a Yale undergraduate Anoushka Ramkumar on sustainable housing startups and discuss Latin American Web3 startups with a Yale alumnus Bobby Kwon, among other Yale students and alumni.
 When I saw their level and insight, I realized Yale would be the best place for me to reach my goals.

 Then I came across a piece in The Globalist from 2012 on Startup Chile (before it was widely known), stating that it was an up-and-coming version of Silicon Valley within South America.
 I want to be in a place that 10 years ago was already able to recognize the value of Latin American accelerators and entrepreneurs and what they can do for the region and the world.
 I can’t wait to join the Yale Entrepreneurial society and live out its mission of building “diverse, scrappy & unbounded” entrepreneurial endeavors.
-I want to become involved in an ecosystem that so believes in its students and provides so much support to future investors and entrepreneurs, and to the companies incubated at the university, like Snackpass (YCombinator, A16Z) and Prepared (Thiel Fellowship).
+I want to become involved in an ecosystem that so believes in its students and provides so much support to future investors, entrepreneurs, and the companies incubated at the university, like Snackpass (YCombinator, A16Z) and Prepared (Thiel Fellowship).
 The access to thousands of alumni in the VC/startup space will accelerate my development as an entrepreneur and investor.
 Furthermore, I look forward to continuing to develop my own startup, Recyco, and to participating in the Tsai CITY Summer fellowship as well as applying for the Climate Change Innovation Grant.

 In terms of my scientific training, in addition to the high-level coursework I know I will receive through the CS major, I look forward to engaging in cutting-edge Machine Learning (ML) research, such as that being carried out in the Intelligent Computing Lab.
 I am fascinated by their algorithm-hardware co-design approach.
 With the ever-increasing size and complexity of ML algorithms, we will need not only a general increase in computing power but also custom processors designed specifically to accelerate those processes, such as the ones being built at the lab.<INSERT PROFESSOR’S/RESEARCH GROUP NAME AT THE LAB>